 Most people are familiar with molasses as a component in a dessert; molasses cookies, for example.
-But did you know that weed growers also use molasses to feed their plants?
+But did you know that you can also use molasses for cannabis plants?
 It’s true.
 There are four grades of molasses, and some are denser and thicker than others.
 Blackstrap molasses has a very high concentration of vitamins, macro and micro elements, and is rich in calcium, iron, magnesium, potassium and a host of other valuable elements.

-Molasses are perfect for a cannabis grow.
+When it comes to cultivation, molasses and cannabis are the perfect combination.
 How?
 Let me list the ways!

 - Feeds and improves the structure of the soil.